swong452/wk9GitReadMe/Develop/README.md

 ## Project Description:
-Generate README file for each repo
+Generate a README file for the repo you specified

 ### Built With